 1. Because Typeform is a software as a service (SaaS) company, all form information is stored on their servers, whereas, data derived from the WPForms conversational addon is stored exclusively on the website it’s installed on.

-The WPForm’s Plus plan is half the cost of the Pro plan, costing just $99.50 a year, and the Basic plan is less than half of that, at $40.00 a year, but does come with limitations.
+The WPForm’s Plus plan is half the cost of the Pro plan, costing just $99.50 a year.
+The Basic plan costs less than half that, at $40.00 a year, but does come with some limitations.

 Let’s Create a Form Using The WPForms Addon